MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 A typical containment strategy involves the disabling of sign-ins to the application identified, to give your incident response team or the affected business unit time to evaluate the impact of deletion or key rolling.

 :::image type="content" source="./media/compromised-malicious-apps/DisabledAppExample.png" alt-text="Toggle to disable users to sign-in":::
-*Properties screen showing how to disable users to sign in*

 You can also use the following PowerShell code to disable the sign-in to the app: